 - 1. Available to individuals, married couples filing jointly, and businesses in liquidation. - 2.
 Rarely appropriate for businesses to file Chapter 7 (businesses may not have enough unencumbered property to liquidate for the benefit of general unsecured creditors and are ineligible for a Chapter 7 discharge). - 3.
-If the debtor has filed for bankruptcy within the past 8 years, he or she should consult an attorney to review the dates of the prior filing(s), the type(s), and the outcome(s) to determine what bankruptcy relief, if any, is available. - 4.
+Must complete debt counseling course no more than 180 days before filing. - 4.
+If the debtor has filed for bankruptcy within the past 8 years, he or she should consult an attorney to review the dates of the prior filing(s), the type(s), and the outcome(s) to determine what bankruptcy relief, if any, is available. - 5.
 If the majority of the debtor's debts are consumer in nature, there are household income caps on eligibility.
-If the majority of the debtor's debts are non-consumer in nature, those income caps do not apply.
+If the majority of the debtor's debts are non-consumer in nature, those income caps do not apply. - 6.
+Debtors who have had previous bankruptcy dismissed due to willful noncompliance or voluntary dismissal after creditor action cannot refile within 180 days.